4ndr01d3/pinv-server/data-preparation/README.md

 Protein Features File
 ------

 Through the Protein Feature File you can enrich the information of your network.
-Information included here will be used by PINV to provide ways to manipulate the look of your visualization. (e.g. color the nodes by one of the provided features)
+Information included here will be used by PINV to provide ways to manipulate the look of your visualization. (e.g. color the nodes by one of the provided features).

 The only required feature is the organism that the protein belongs to. **All** the proteins included in the interaction file should be included in the Features File.

 The format of the file it is also TAB delimited, where the first line correspond to the headers (it should also starts with the character ```#```).

 **Example**